rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 :   1. **Install Sample Data** This option gives you some sample data to work from while building your site.
 Select the data type that works best for you, or none at all.
 [32%, 9%, ne]
     2. **Email Configuration** Do you want your installation configuration emailed to your administrator address?
 [80%, 9%, ne]

 The final installation page will go over your email address, confirm your database configuration, and alert you to any server-side settings which might conflict with the use of Joomla.
-You can see a detailed list of these settings and what they mean here (link).
 Only the settings listed under **Pre-Installation Check** are mandatory in order for Joomla to function properly.

+On this page, you can elect to install sample data which will populate your site with data intended to work as a guide during initial adjustments.
+This includes a few articles, categories, and a handful of sample images.

 ![][installation_joomla3x_4]